bartoszlenar/Validot/docs/DOCUMENTATION.md

 // The age is invalid
 ```

-_There is no difference between the basic usage of [Rule](#rule) and [RuleTemplate](#ruletemplate)._
+_The above code presents that there is no difference between the basic usage of [Rule](#rule) and [RuleTemplate](#ruletemplate)._

-- `args` is optional, and it's a collection of arguments that can be used within the error message
+- `args` parameter is optional, and it's a collection of [arguments](#message-arguments) that can be used in placeholders within the error message.
   - Each argument needs to be created with `Arg` static factory
       - Ok, technically it doesn't _need_ to be created by the factory, but it's highly recommended as implementing `IArg` yourself could be difficult and more support for it is planned, but not in the very nearly future.
-  - Factory contains helper methods to create arguments related with enums, types, texts, numbers, and guids
+  - Factory contains helper methods to create arguments related with enums, types, texts, numbers, and guids.
   - When creating argument, factory needs:
-      - name - needs to be unique across the collection of arguments
+      - `name` - needs to be unique across the collection of arguments.
+        - it's the base part of the placeholder: `{name}`
       - value - value that the message can use
   - `Arg.Number("minimum", 123)` - creates number argument named `minimum` with `int` value of `123`
   - `Arg.Text("title", "Star Wars")` - creates text argument named `title` with `string` value of `"Star Wars"`
   - Good to read: [Message arguments](#message-arguments) - how to use arguments in messages
-- Placeholders in the [error message](#message) will be replaced with the value of the matching argument
+- Placeholders in the [error message](#message) will be replaced with the value of the related argument.
-  - name must be exactly the same
+  - Name must be exactly the same
-  - placeholder needs follow the pattern: `{argumentName}`
+  - Placeholder needs follow the pattern: `{argumentName}`

 ``` csharp
 Predicate<int> isAgeValid = age => (age >= 0) && (age < 18);